Rhubarb & Strawberry Meringue Cupcakes

 Place 3 egg whites into a very clean bowl.

-Place 175g (6oz) sugar and 5 tbsp water into a heavy based pan and heat gently until the sugar has dissolved .
+Place 175g (6oz) sugar and 5 tablespoon water into a heavy based pan and heat gently until the sugar has dissolved .
 Increase the heat and boil the sugar syrup until it has reached 110℃ (230℉).

 Whisk the egg whites until standing in stiff peaks.
 Continue heating the sugar syrup until the mixture reaches 121℃ ( 249℉) take the pan off the heat.